Tommertom/ytBot/README.md

 ## ⚠️ Important Legal Notice

-**USE AT YOUR OWN RISK**: This tool may violate YouTube's Terms of Service.
+**USE AT YOUR OWN RISK**: You using this tool may violate YouTube's Terms of Service.

 - **YouTube ToS**: Downloading videos may violate YouTube's Terms of Service, which prohibit downloading content without explicit permission
 - **Copyright**: Only download content you have the right to download or that is in the public domain